Updated January 18, 2023

 Jayne Groll, CEO, DevOps Institute

 In the early days of DevOps, there was a lot of debate about the ongoing relevancy of ITIL and IT service management (ITSM) in a faster-paced agile and DevOps world.
-Thankfully, that debate is coming to an end.
+Thankfully, that debate has come to an end.

 ITSM processes are still essential, but, like all aspects of IT, they too must transform.
-Recent updates to ITIL (ITIL4), as well as increased interest in site reliability engineering (SRE), are providing new insights into how to manage services in a digital world.
+The update to ITIL (ITIL4), as well as increased interest in Site Reliability Engineering (SRE), provides insights into how to manage services in a digital world.

 Here’s a look at ITIL4 and SRE and how each underpins the “Three Ways of DevOps,” as defined in The Phoenix Project, by Gene Kim, Kevin Behr, and George Spafford.